greglank/greglank.github.io/ai.md

 Notice how much smoother this probability distribution is than the earlier Act-to-HC model.
 For example, KK is no longer notably different than the adjacent AA and QQ.
 The HC-to-Act-to-HC model provides a more robust prediction that is much less sensitive to the random variance of hole cards being dealt more or less often in particular game states.

 To see why this is the case, here is a different visualization that is closer to what the HC-to-Act-to-HC model outputs natively.
 Instead of an absolute probability distribution that sums to one across all hole card hands, the following grid shows how often *each hole card hand* takes the observed action in the given game state.
-This is the output from the same random forest HC-to-Act-to-HC model that predicts my range of hole cards when raising first in from the cutoff:
+This is the output from the same random forest HC-to-Act-to-HC model that predicts my range of hole cards when raising first in from the cutoff, but on a different scale.
+Red cells are close to 100%, which means that hand very often takes the observed action, whereas blue cells are close to 0%, which means that hand very rarely takes the observed action:

-This "relative" visualization shows that I nearly always raise AA, KK, QQ, etc., first in from the cutoff.
-This

 [![Relative Hole Card Frequency for HC-to-Act Model](images/ml/Relative_Hole_Card_Frequency_for_HC-to-Act_Model.png)](Relative_Hole_Card_Frequency_for_HC-to-Act_Model.png)

-And:
+The blue-red "relative" visualization shows that I nearly always raise AA, KK, QQ, etc., first in from the cutoff.
+This is the core of why the HC-to-Act-to-HC model is so much more robust.
+After a reasonable minimum number of hands, it doesn't matter if I've been dealt KK five times or five thousand times first in from the cutoff; if I always raise KK in that game state, the model will correctly assign the same probability as other pocket pairs that I always raise.

+#### Bayes' Theorem Sneaks In

+Now I've got your attention!

+## What's Next?

 To be continued...

- There are a few different ways we can go about designing a machine learning model to predict an opponent's hole cards:

-1. "The mapper": Build a model to directly predict an opponent's hole cards given an observed set of actions and game state (actions + game_state --> hole_cards)
-2. "The poker bot": Build a model that plays like the opponent (hole_cards + game_state --> actions).
-Then "reverse engineer" the model to determine which hole cards are most consistent with the observed actions and game state.

-The "mapper" model that attempts to directly predict an opponent's hole cards is a classic machine learning task and is conceptually much simpler than the "poker bot" model, so we'll start there.